khaiimran/AI-Project/README.md

 * ~~driver.py - code that does the processes for either cam or image upload~~
 * ~~features.py - code that extracts features~~

-To run, just execute main.py
+To run, execute main.py
+Enter '0' to upload image, otherwise it will run using camera.
+Press Enter to exit.

 # Based on
 * https://ai-facets.org/robust-logo-detection-with-opencv/